 Investors in tokenised real estate share in the equity upside because it is so cost-effective.
 What tokenisation is doing is it’s bringing elements of public-listed REITs to private real estate—tradeability, transparency, liquidity

 Not beholden to any institution, blockchain is the perfect, hack-proof antidote to opaqueness, the infallible recordkeeper.
 All parties to a transaction see time stamps, contractual obligations, and other details on every level of the transaction, preventing default by parties.

-“A scenario where you don’t have human interaction with verifying documents and other information improves efficiency in governance,” says Paul Volodarsky, senior associate for DFDL Thailand and Vietnam.
+“A scenario where you don’t have human interaction with verifying documents and other information improves efficiency in governance,” says Paul Volodarsky, senior associate for DFDL Thailand and Vietnam, and PropertyGuru Vietnam Property Awards judge.
 “It also helps to remove potential corruption issues that may arise when dealing with asset classes like real estate.”

 Every year, some USD1.6tn are laundered in real estate, most of which can be traced back to developing countries, according to the UN Office on Drugs and Crime.
 “There can be selective disclosure of certain information without disclosing other information, affording all parties involved the transparency they need while still protecting privacy of participants,” reassures Florian Spiegl, co-founder of FinFabrik, a Chinese blockchain startup.

 By eliminating or reducing legal and brokerage fees, appraisals, inspections, and other transaction costs, tokenised property is more cost-effective than similar investment instruments like real estate investment trusts (REIT).
 As with REIT, tokenisation fractionalises real estate into a predestined number of shares, only that it requires lower upfront capital, reducing barriers to entry.